psevestre/openid-fapi/Financial_API_WD_002.md

 1. (withdrawn);
 1. (moved 5.2.3.1);
 1. shall send all parameters inside the authorization request's signed request object;
-1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by section 6.1 of the OpenID Connect specification if not using [PAR];
+1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by Section 6.1 of the OpenID Connect specification if not using [PAR];
 1. shall send the `aud` claim in the request object as the OP's Issuer Identifier URL;
 1. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes;
 1. (moved to 5.2.3.1);
 1. (moved to 5.2.3.1);
 1. shall send a `nbf` claim in the request object;
 1. shall use [RFC7636] with `S256` as the code challenge method if using [PAR];
-1. shall additionally send a duplicate of the `client_id` parameter/value using the OAuth 2.0 request syntax to the authorization endpoint, as required by section 5 of [JAR], if using [PAR];
+1. shall additionally send a duplicate of the `client_id` parameter/value using the OAuth 2.0 request syntax to the authorization endpoint, as required by Section 5 of [JAR], if using [PAR];

 ##### 5.2.3.1 ID Token as detached signature

 In addition, if the `response_type` value `code id_token` is used, the client

-1. shall include the value `openid` into the `scope` parameter in order to activate [OIDC] support
+1. shall include the value `openid` into the `scope` parameter in order to activate [OIDC] support;
 1. shall require JWS signed ID Token be returned from endpoints;
-1. shall verify that the authorization response was not tampered using ID Token as the detached signature
+1. shall verify that the authorization response was not tampered using ID Token as the detached signature;
-1. shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].
+1. shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC];
-   **NOTE:**: this enables the client to verify that the authorization response was not tampered with, using the ID Token as a detached signature.
+   **NOTE:** this enables the client to verify that the authorization response was not tampered with, using the ID Token as a detached signature.
-1. shall support both signed and signed & encrypted ID Tokens
+1. shall support both signed and signed & encrypted ID Tokens.

 ##### 5.2.3.2 JARM

 In addition, if the `response_type` value `code` is used in conjunction with the `response_mode` value `jwt`, the client

-1. shall verify the authorization responses as specified in [JARM], section 4.4;
+1. shall verify the authorization responses as specified in [JARM], Section 4.4.

 #### 5.2.4 (withdrawn)